-The best murder mystery games in 2023 are:
+The best murder mystery board games are:

 - Hunt a Killer – the best episodic murder mystery subscription